The Most Important Audit You Can Do

 by Shane O’Neill, VP

 Retailers often review various aspects of their business.
-Whether it’s their website, POS software, accounting, etc. Yet, few ever audit their most important asset; their brand.
+Whether it’s their website, POS and accounting software, etc. Yet few ever audit their most important asset; their brand.

 Auditing your brand is important because it allows your business to adapt and adjust to the changing times, and times are changing more than ever.
 The fact is, seasons change, people change and your brand should also change.
 Your brand goes much further than your logo.
 It defines what you represent, your message, and, of course, your identity.
 These all come together in the form of internal actions, customer interaction, and visual communication.